werf/werf/docs/pages/introduction.md

                     3. Describe helm chart templates to deploy your app
                 </div>
 <div markdown="1">
-`werf_image` is a special template function to generate the full image name which has been built.
-This function has name parameter which corresponds to the image defined in the `werf.yaml` (`"frontend"` or `"backend"` in our case).
+`werf_image` is a special template function for generating the full name of the image that was built.
+This function has a name parameter that corresponds to the image defined in the `werf.yaml` (`"frontend"` or `"backend"` in our case).
 </div>
             </div>
         </div>